vipulnaik/diet-exercise-health/best-practices/best-practices-around-light.md

 ### Screen coping: dark mode, adaptive brightness

-For screens, I use two tools:
+For screens, I use three tools:

 * Dark mode: Dark mode is helpful particularly in the context of low levels of ambient light, because with low ambient light, it's easier